 Once you reach this level, you will feel comfortable getting to know the basics of machine learning.
 Don’t forget to test your new knowledge in sample projects in order to get comfortable applying machine learning where possible.

-Start learning with DataCamp’s Machine Learning for Everyone, and AI Fundamentals, which will teach you the basics and help you to understand how machine learning works.
+Start learning with DataCamp’s Understanding Machine Learning, and AI Fundamentals, which will teach you the basics and help you to understand how machine learning works.
 If you have more advanced machine learning skills already, try Linear Classifiers, and Cluster Analysis courses with lessons in logistic regression, support vector machines (SVMs), and K-Means.

 - Learn the Basics of Deep Learning